About Us

 Our mandate

 As one of the leading research libraries in North America, the mandate of the Thomas Fisher Rare Book Library is to foster the search for knowledge by supporting research and learning across all disciplines taught at the University of Toronto.
 The Library acquires, makes accessible and preserves comprehensive research collections of national and international significance.
-It serves the faculty, staff, students and alumni of the University, as well as the general public.For a downloadable brochure giving an outline of our holdings please click here.
+It serves the faculty, staff, students and alumni of the University, as well as the general public and the broader community.